 Innovation is embedded in Solvay’s DNA.

-Solvay Prize rewards a major scientific discovery that could shape tomorrow’s chemistry and help human progress.
+Solvay Prize recognizes major scientific discoveries with the potential to shape tomorrow’s chemistry and help human progress.

-Solvay is sponsoring science and education initiative to promote science and encourage talents.
+Solvay sponsors science and education initiatives to promote scientific advancements and encourage talents.